Mongolian hip-hop: Lyrics

+Poetry influence

+According to Pola Szczap and other scholars, the socialist-period Mongolian dissident poet Ryenchinii Choinom has been recognized as the godfather of Mongolian hip-hop.
+Especially, the Dain ba Enkh's philosophical lyrics were influenced by his poetic heritage and figure.

 Variety of subjects

 Mongolian rappers tackle a wide variety of subjects.
 The most widespread among all rappers (with the exception of Gee) is romantic love, even if, in the opinion of Grégory Delaplace, the subject is not developed in the most profound and the most varied manner.
 In this theme, the pain of love is regularly addressed, mainly from the male point of view, because female artists are rare.
 This theme is treated in a darker way than in the pop and pop-rock genres.
 Sexual attraction, casual romance, celebration of youth and partying, declarations of principle, the city of Ulaanbaatar, etc. are other chosen themes.In certain songs, Mongolian rap participates, through its references to the great moments of its history, in the nationalist revival of Mongolia.
 It is also a vector of political demands and protest messages, addressing corruption in the political world, the inaction of politicians, foreign investments, insensitivity to the suffering of the poor, unemployment, poverty, alcoholism, or single mothers.
 These songs can be associated with video clips filmed in the dark and desolate spaces of abandoned or dilapidated buildings.
 Mongolian rappers feel an obligation to empower and teach younger generations.
 The incorporation of the rappers' personal experience aims to reflect reality.
 In the song UU (Drink), Gee addresses the scourge of alcoholism in Mongolia and uses a few expletives to emphasize the urgency of his message.

 In other lyrics, male rappers judge women in their work or behavior and tell them what to do, or depict them as "bitches", trophies, or weapons with which to attack their male enemies.
 It could be that this is just a cover of American hip-hop themes.
 Unlike men, who are expected by Mongolian society to be independent, aggressive, and loud, female artists face family and societal pressures to make them family-centered and selfless, qualities that go against the nature of the hip-hop lifestyle according to Wallace Quinn Graham.
 Many women therefore stop after one to two years of rapping.